India cbank seen easing tone, not rates, as economy falters

 While inflation prevents the RBI from becoming more accommodative to stimulate growth, lower-than-targeted tax receipts and a worsening fiscal outlook curtail the government's room to maneuver to prop up growth.

 "Options for fiscal steps as well as monetary measures are increasingly limited," Finance Minister Pranab Mukherjee said on Thursday.
-(Additional reporting by Shamik Paul; Editing by Ranjit Gangadharan and Malini Menon)
+(Additional reporting by Shamik Paul; Editing by Ranjit Gangadharan)

 * Indexes up: Dow 0.18 pct, S&P 0.11 pct, Nasdaq 0.17 pct (Adds details, comments, updates prices)